Postgraduate research supervisors

 Application process

-All PGR applicants are required to complete an application form and submit it with supporting documents to the Graduate School.
+All PGR applicants are required to complete an application form and submit it with supporting documents to the Doctoral Academy.
 We will forward complete applications to the College PGR Director for quality consideration.
 Other College colleagues may also be asked to provide specialist review.
 If the applicant is a strong candidate and the University can support the proposed research project, we will invite the applicant for interview.

 Interview process